Algorithmic Accountability

 It holds the company developing the algorithm morally and ethically responsible for any kind of problems created by the algorithm.

-In order to realize algorithmic accountability, there should be a government body that audits the source codes and releases it only after it undergoes the inspection.
+In order to realize algorithmic accountability, there should be a government body that audits the source codes and releases them only after it undergoes the inspection.

 Contact Us